 Governance arrangements

-- any committees or management positions that have input into the setting and monitoring of the remuneration arrangements and amounts, and
+Any committees or management positions that have input into the setting and monitoring of the remuneration arrangement and amounts

-- if benchmarking is used, information on who conducted the benchmarking.
+If benchmarking is used, information on how the benchmarking is used and who conducted the benchmarking.

 How is remuneration determined?